Toloka/docs/en/toloka-kit/recipes/create-pool.md

 - the pool name you will see in the list and use to distinguish the pool from other ones
 - whether or not the pool can contain adult content
 - the date when the pool is going to expire and will be closed
-- the bonus for the task suite specified in U.S. dollars
+- the reward for the task suite specified in U.S. dollars
 - the maximum duration of the task suite completion available to Tolokers
 - whether or not the responses must be accepted automatically rather than reviewed manually
 - the overlap used for the pool